Russia may allow access to unregistered COVID-19 vaccines, report says - NewsBreak

 Russia may allow access to unregistered COVID-19 vaccines, report says

-According to the Kommersant report, the healthcare ministry has proposed allowing clinics set up in the Moscow International Medical Cluster to import vaccines made abroad, such as the Pfizer/BioNTech, or Moderna shots.
+According to the Kommersant report, the healthcare ministry has proposed allowing clinics set up in the Moscow International Medical Cluster to import vaccines made abroad, such as the Pfizer/BioNTech (PFE.N), or Moderna (MRNA.O) shots.

 It was unclear whether and when the proposed regulations could be enacted.